wjayee/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# PawFection User Guide
+# Pawfection User Guide

-PawFection is a **desktop app for managing animals in a pet shelter, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Pawfection is a **desktop app for managing animals in a pet shelter, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 It aims to provide a platform for volunteers to store and retrieve information about animals in a shelter easily.